The most descriptive name of Cienfuegos is 'The Pearl of the South'.

 The dining room is Neo-Mudéjar style – a Spanish variation of Moorish architecture, featuring horseshoe arches and Arabic patterns and accessories.

-Materials for the embellishment of this lavish building were imported: ceramics from Venice, Spanish ironwork, Puebla Tulavera tiles from Mexico…
+Materials for the embellishment of this lavish building were imported: ceramics from Venice, Spanish ironwork, and Puebla Tulavera tiles from Mexico.

 … the whole costing 1million pesos.